Tim Hightower: 2011

-Hightower was traded on July 31, 2011 to the Washington Redskins in exchange for defensive end Vonnie Holliday and a sixth round draft pick in 2012.
-On August 4, 2011, the Washington Redskins signed him to a one-year, $1.20 million contract.
+Hightower was traded on July 31, 2011, to the Washington Redskins in exchange for defensive end Vonnie Holliday and a sixth round draft pick in 2012.
+On August 4, 2011, the Redskins signed him to a one-year, $1.20 million contract.

-Hightower was named the Redskins starting running back in the season opener and had a career-high 25 carries for 72 rushing yards and scored a touchdown in a 28-14 victory over the New York Giants.
-The following week, he had 96 rushing yards on 20 carries, helping defeat his former team, the Arizona Cardinals, 22-21.
+Hightower was named the Redskins starting running back in the season opener and had a career-high 25 carries for 72 rushing yards and scored a touchdown in a 28–14 victory over the New York Giants.
+The following week, he had 96 rushing yards on 20 carries, helping defeat his former team, the Arizona Cardinals, 22–21.
 After starting in the first five of the Redskins' games, he rushed for 321 yards on 84 carries with two total touchdowns.
 He played in his last regular season game with the Redskins on October 23, 2011, finishing the game with 17 carries and 88 rushing yards.
 Hightower was then placed on injured reserve due to a torn ACL, effectively ending his season.

 2012

 On May 13, 2012, Hightower re-signed with Redskins on a one-year contract.
 The previous season, Roy Helu played well after replacing him after his injury.
 He was expected to compete for the starting spot in the 2012 season against Helu and Evan Royster, however, he was cut on August 31 for final roster cuts before the start of the season in favor of emerging rookie Alfred Morris.

+In late 2013, doctors found that he had been dealing with an infection that hindered his injury recovery.
 Hightower played a game for the Blacktips of the Fall Experimental Football League in November 2014.